bfontaine/pykbg/README.md

 ## Compatibility
 This library uses undocumented API endpoints, so it may break at any time.

-## Naming
+## Notes
 Don’t confuse KBG (Kelbongoo) with [KGB](https://en.wikipedia.org/wiki/KGB).

-Note that the Kelbongoo API refers to stores as “locales”, using the first tree letters in upper-case as a primary key: `BOR` is Borrégo and `BIC` is Bichat, for example.
+The Kelbongoo API refers to stores as “locales”, using the first tree letters in upper-case as a primary key: `BOR` is Borrégo and `BIC` is Bichat, for example.

+Prices are given in €uro cents; you need to divide them by 100 to get the price in €uro: `"consumer_price": 221` means it’s something that costs €2.21.

+Please throttle your requests to respect Kelbongoo’s servers.